NxNiki/NxNiki/README.md

 My name is Xin Niu.
 I am a PhD graduate from Drexel University.
 I research brain imaging and intracranial EEG.
 I am enthusiastic about machine learning and coding.

+- 🔭 I’m currently working at UCLA Health as a Programmer Analyst.
+- ⚡ Fun fact: I am a guitar player and wrote several songs :)
 ## Research

 ### Altered brain development in psychiatric disorders.